Not My Job: We Quiz Funk Legend George Clinton On The British Parliament

 CLINTON: OK, I'm going to with dance.

-SAGAL: You knew a dance that he has to do?
-A dance?
+SAGAL: You know a dance - that he has to do a dance?
 Have you ever seen a British politician?

 (LAUGHTER)